-- Identify and assess the risks of material misstatement of the financial statements, whether due to fraud or error, design and perform audit procedures responsive to those risks, and obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.
-The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control. - Obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the parent company's or the group's internal control. - Evaluate the appropriateness of accounting policies used and the reasonableness of accounting estimates and related disclosures made by management. - Conclude on the appropriateness of the Board of Directors' and the Managing Director's use of the going concern basis of accounting and based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the parent company's or the group's ability to continue as a going concern.
-If we conclude that a material uncertainty exists, we are required to draw attention in our auditor's report to the related disclosures in the financial statements
+- Identify and assess the risks of material misstatement of the financial statements, whether due to responsible for the direction, supervision and perforfraud or error, design and perform audit procedures mance of the group audit.
+We remain solely responresponsive to those risks, and obtain audit evidence sible for our audit opinion. that is sufficient and appropriate to provide a basis for our opinion.
+The risk of not detecting a material We communicate with those charged with governance regarding, among other matters, the planned scope misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve colluand timing of the audit and significant audit findings, including any significant deficiencies in internal control sion, forgery, intentional omissions, misrepresentations, or the override of internal control. that we identify during our audit. - Obtain an understanding of internal control relevant to the audit in order to design audit procedures that We also provide those charged with governance with a statement that we have complied with relevant ethiare appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectivecal requirements regarding independence, and to comness of the parent company's or the group's intermunicate with them all relationships and other matters nal control. that may reasonably be thought to bear on our inde-- Evaluate the appropriateness of accounting polipendence, and where applicable, related safeguards. cies used and the reasonableness of accounting esti-From the matters communicated with those charged mates and related disclosures made by managewith governance, we determine those matters that were of most significance in the audit of the finanment. - Conclude on the appropriateness of the Board of cial statements of the current period and are there-Directors' and the Managing Director's use of the fore the key audit matters.
+We describe these matgoing concern basis of accounting and based on the ters in our auditor's report unless law or regulation audit evidence obtained, whether a material uncerprecludes public disclosure about the matter or when, tainty exists related to events or conditions that may in extremely rare circumstances, we determine that cast significant doubt on the parent company's or a matter should not be communicated in our report the group's ability to continue as a going concern.
+If because the adverse consequences of doing so would reasonably be expected to outweigh the public interwe conclude that a material uncertainty exists, we are required to draw attention in our auditor's report est benefits of such communication. - to the related disclosures in the financial statements

 - or, if such disclosures are inadequate, to modify our opinion.
 Our conclusions are based on the audit evidence obtained up to the date of our auditor's report.
 However, future events or conditions may cause the parent company or the group to cease to continue as a going concern. - Evaluate the overall presentation, structure and content of the financial statements, including the disclosures, and whether the financial statements represent the underlying transactions and events so that the financial statements give a true and fair view. - Obtain sufficient appropriate audit evidence regarding the financial information of the entities or business activities within the group to express an opinion on the consolidated financial statements.
-We are responsible for the direction, supervision and performance of the group audit.
-We remain solely responsible for our audit opinion.
+We are